What Is Methadone?

-You may find a Few detox options for methadone in community rehabilitation settings, because the withdrawal process is quite intense.
+Few detox options exist for Methadone in community rehabilitation settings, because the withdrawal process requires close qualified supervision.

-The methadone withdrawal can be uncomfortable as well as dangerous, and therefore, seeking private methadone detoxing and withdrawal process is a positive option.
+Methadone withdrawal can be uncomfortable as well as dangerous, and therefore, seeking private addiction treatment is a positive option.

-Many clinics and detox providers use Clonidine or other symptom management medications only for methadone detoxification treatment.
+Many clinics and detox providers use Clonidine, Lofexidine, or other symptom management medications.

 However, our past clients have found neither of these are particularly effective or comfortable for the individual.